 What You Will Need To Winterize your RV

 - Non-Toxic RV Anti-Freeze: The amount you will need depends on the layout of your RV’s plumbing.
-Plan on needed about 3 gallons of antifreeze, give or take a few quarts.
-I recommend the RecPro RV Non-Toxic Anti-Freeze, available in a 4 gallon pack on Amazon.
+Plan on needing about 4-6 gallons of antifreeze, give or take a few quarts.
+I recommend the RecPro RV Non-Toxic Anti-Freeze, available in a 4 gallon (ca. 15 liters) pack on Amazon.
 DO NOT USE AUTOMOTIVE ANTIFREEZE.

 - Water Heater By-Pass Kit: Some, not all RVs, come with a built-in water heater by-pass, but if yours doesn’t you’ll need a kit to by-pass the tank.
 The Camco Water Heater By-Pass Kit is the one I recommend.
 Make sure you get the right length for your tank.

-- Holding Tank Cleaning Wand: To clean sediments out from your RV water heater, a cleaning wand is recommended.
+- Holding Tank Cleaning Wand: To clean sediments out from your RV water heater, I recommend a cleaning wand.
 Camco’s cleaning wand is one of the best and most affordable available.

 - Water Pump Converter Kit: This allows you to use the RV water pump to inject anti-freeze into your pipes easily.
 This Camco Permanent Pump Converter Winterizing Kit is the one you want to use.